AdobeDocs/campaign-classic-learn.en/help/acc/administrating/snowflake/big-data-segmentation-on-snowflake.md

 # Big data management on Snowflake

-This tutorial explains how to leverage the Snowflake connector in Adobe Campaign Classic.
+This tutorial explains how to leverage the [!DNL Snowflake] connector in Adobe Campaign Classic.
 You will learn how to

 * Connect to Snowflake